abdel-hamid2020/Dapp-xcoin/README.md

+In parallel to a theoretical study, we have carried out concrete implementations of local cryptocurrencies, which allowed us to identify the parameters to be taken into account for their development.

 Since few complementary local currencies have chosen to use a public blockchain, we wanted to develop a prototype local cryptocurrency using the main Ethereum network. we wanted to develop a prototype of a local cryptocurrency using the main Ethereum network.
 This prototype is thus intended as a proof of concept of a complementary local cryptocurrency.